The steam trawler Chancellor was wrecked on Treninnow Beach in Whitsand Bay, Cornwall, on 17th January 1934.

 Treninnow Beach, Whitsand Bay, Cornwall

-The remains of the Chancellor can be seen at low tide on the beach under Withnoe Point in Whitsand Bay and a path leads from the road above down the very steep cliff to a point just behind where the wreck lies.
+The remains of the Chancellor can be seen at low tide on 'Boiler Beach' under Withnoe Point in Whitsand Bay and a path leads from the road above down the very steep cliff to a point just behind where the wreck lies.
 Whitsand Bay is a popular place to walk so this wreck will have been seen by far more people than usually visit the wrecks that are found underwater.
+The wreck is usually covered in sand with just the big boiler showing as it was in 2013 when we first visited the site but sometimes the sand moves away and uncovers extensive remains of the hull, as it did after the big storms of February 2014.

 Position OS: SX 41444 50487